 These are the classic Spanish bun styles.

-Buns or chignons are a traditional way to style Spanish hair – they can be versatile by changing-up the part and suit most hair lengths and types.
+Buns or chignons are a traditional way to style Spanish hair – they can be versatile by changing up the part and suit most hair lengths and types.
+You can also get hairstyle inspiration from Hispanic actresses.

 Ideal for: Sleek straight hair.
 Mid to long length.